Applications for Scholars' Day 2019

-To present on April 14 at the Brighton Campus: Student Presentation Application Form (Deadline: Friday, March 2, 2018, 11:59pm)
+Students: To present on Tuesday May 7 at the Brighton Campus: Student Presentation Application Form (Deadline: Saturday, March 2, 2019, 11:59pm)

-To present on April 11 at the Downtown Campus: Student Presentation Application Form (Deadline: Friday, March 2, 2018, 11:59pm)
+Faculty/Staff: To present on Tuesday May 7 at the Brighton Campus: Presentation Application Form (Deadline: Saturday, March 2, 2019, 11:59pm)

-Scholarship-eligible participants: An annotated bibliography is due by March 28, 2018 (11:59pm).
+Scholarship-eligible participants: An annotated bibliography and short reflection is due by April 19, 2019 (11:59pm); additional material might also be required.
 If you have questions concerning your application, please contact Professor Michael Ofsowitz.

 Scholars' Day Dates:

 Students, faculty, and staff at MCC are invited to submit proposals to showcase their work.
 We are looking for proposals from the entire spectrum of scholarly and creative work associated with the MCC community.
 Applications must be submitted electronically using one of the forms linked above.
 An application will require an MCC e-mail address, an abstract (see our abstract page for a description), and at least a tentative title.
-Student applications will also require a faculty mentor (mentors are not required to co-present).
-Applicants eligible for a scholarship must select a competitive scholarship award option to be considered.
+Student applications will also require a faculty mentor (mentors do not co-present, but they may if the student is not competing for scholarship funds).
+Applicants eligible for a scholarship will be required to submit an annotated bibliography and short reflection in the weeks prior to Scholars' Day, and we may require additional material for consideration of scholarship awards.
 Please submit one application for each proposal.
-We look forward to your submissions, and hope to see you at the 2018 Scholars' Day.
+We look forward to your submissions, and hope to see you at the 2019 Scholars' Day.